-IT projects, in their typically open-ended and interactive nature, often require different governance processes and approaches that can accommodate their unique context and needs in comparison to typical projects.
+IT projects, as a result of their open-ended and interactive nature, often require different governance processes to typical projects.

 1. Shape and size of the organisation

-Though not all IT projects are run on Agile methodologies, a majority of them are.
-While Agile methodologies are highly compatible with the flexible nature of IT projects, many organisations are not configured to fully accommodate Agile-based governance approaches across their entire organisation.
-Depending on the size of the organisation, the level of maturity and complexity in your It governance process may vary.
+Though not all project managers run IT projects on Agile methodologies, the vast majority of them are.
+Agile methodologies are highly compatible with the flexible nature of IT projects.
+However, many organisations have not reconfigured themselves to accommodate Agile-based governance.
+Therefore, depending on the size of the organisation, the maturity and complexity of your IT governance frameworks may vary.

 2. IT project structure and funding model